-21. Environmental Infrastructure
+20. Environmental Infrastructure

-Main providers/partners: South Derbyshire District Council, Town and Parish Councils and Derbyshire County Council, Derbyshire Wildlife Trust, Leicestershire and Rutland Wildlife Trust, Natural England, The National Trust, The Canal and River Trust, Derby & Sandiacre Canal Trust

-Existing capacity and recent provision: The National Playing Field Association recommends provision of 2.43 ha of recreational open space provision per 1000 population.
-This compares to the present level of 1.95 ha per 1000.

-The current level of informal leisure open space provision in the District is 0.73 ha per 1000 population, representing a deficit of 0.32 ha per 1000.

-The current level of formal open space provision is 1.17 ha per 1000 population, representing a deficit of 0.13 ha per 1000.

-The current level of play space provision is 0.05 ha per 1000 population, representing a shortfall of 0.14 ha per 1000.

-Therefore, based on existing open space provision, there is a requirement for 2.54 ha per 1000 population for new development.

-South Derbyshire District council manages 8 local allotment sites, which have over 180 plots.
-Other allotments are managed by some of the parish councils.

-There are 45 play areas managed by South Derbyshire District Council, with others managed by parish councils.

-South Derbyshire District Council manages 6 cemeteries, which apart from providing a community service can also be a valued in terms of wildlife conservation and biodiversity.
-The District is also served by the privately run Bretby Crematorium.
-A further crematorium is under construction near Aston on Trent.

-There are 5 designated SSSI in South Derbyshire - Calke Park, Carvers Rocks, Hilton Gravel Pits, Ticknall Quarries and the River Mease (which is also an SAC).
-There is one National Nature Reserve (Calke Park), two Local Nature Reserve - Elvaston and Coton Park and four locations managed as wildlife sites by Derbyshire Wildlife Trust: Hilton Gravel Pits SSSI; Carvers Rocks SSSI (owned by Severn Trent Water); Willington Gravel Pits; and Spring Wood (partly in South Derbyshire).
-Dimminsdale, which is owned by Severn Trent Water and managed by the Leicestershire and Rutland Wildlife Trust, also falls partly within South Derbyshire.

-The area of Local Nature Reserve in South Derbyshire is a long way below the recommended target of 1ha of LNR per 1,000 population.
-Around 20ha of LNR is designated, whereas the target should be 100.3ha.

-There are 5 historic gardens in South Derbyshire, covering 620.64 ha.
-These are Calke Abbey, Bretby Hall, Melbourne Hall, Swarkestone Old Hall and Elvaston Castle.

-There are 22 Conservation Areas in South Derbyshire and 710 listed buildings, of which 48 are Grade 1 (including Calke Abbey) and 48 are Grade 2.
-There are 22 scheduled ancient monuments in South Derbyshire District, including Swarkestone Bridge.

-The historic Trent and Mersey Canal, which opened in 1771, runs through the north of the District.
-The Derby & Sandiacre Canal, which closed during the 1960s, ran from the Trent & Mersey Canal at Swarkestone to Sandiacre on the Erewash canal, with a branch to the river Derwent in Derby city centre.
-The Derby & Sandiacre Canal Trust aims to restore the canal to a fully navigable route with an associated multi-user towpath.
+- 20.1 Main providers/partners: South Derbyshire District Council, Town and Parish Councils and Derbyshire County Council, Derbyshire Wildlife Trust, Leicestershire and Rutland Wildlife Trust, Natural England, The National Trust, The Canal and River Trust, Derby & Sandiacre Canal Trust - There are five designated SSSI in South Derbyshire Calke Park, Carvers Rocks, Hilton Gravel Pits, Ticknall Quarries and the River Mease (which is also an SAC).
+There is one National Nature Reserve (Calke Park), two Local Nature Reserve Elvaston and Coton Park and four locations managed as wildlife sites by Derbyshire Wildlife Trust: Hilton Gravel Pits SSSI; Carvers Rocks SSSI (owned by Severn Trent Water); Willington Gravel Pits; and Spring Wood (partly in South Derbyshire).
+Dimminsdale, which is owned by Severn Trent Water and managed by the Leicestershire and Rutland Wildlife Trust, also falls partly within South Derbyshire. - 20.3 The area of Local Nature Reserve in South Derbyshire is a long way below the recommended target of 1ha of LNR per 1,000 population.
+Around 20ha of LNR is designated, whereas the target should be 100.3ha. - There are five historic gardens in South Derbyshire, covering 620.64 ha.
+These are Calke Abbey, Bretby Hall, Melbourne Hall, Swarkestone Old Hall and Elvaston Castle. - There are 22 Conservation Areas in South Derbyshire and 710 listed buildings, of which 48 are Grade 1 (including Calke Abbey) and 48 are Grade 2.
+There are 22 scheduled ancient monuments in South Derbyshire District, including Swarkestone Bridge. - The historic Trent and Mersey Canal, which opened in 1771, runs through the north of the District.
+The Derby and Sandiacre Canal, which closed during the 1960s, ran from the Trent and Mersey Canal at Swarkestone to Sandiacre on the Erewash canal, with a branch to the river Derwent in Derby city centre.
+The Derby and Sandiacre Canal Trust aims to restore the canal to a fully navigable route with an associated multi-user towpath. - 20.7 South Derbyshire District Council manages six cemeteries, which apart from providing a community service can also be a valued in terms of wildlife conservation and biodiversity.

-Specific provision initiatives: None Identified

-The Lowland Derbyshire Biodiversity Action Plan (2011-2020) holds all data on biodiversity and relates to combating the ecological issues in the area.
-This will be accompanied by a Species Action Plan to provide more guidance on local trends and distributions and actions to aid conservation.

-Derbyshire Wildlife Trust Living Landscape approach in the Derwent and Trent Valleys have identified areas of key habitat and species action as part of their strategic development plan.
+- 20.8 Specific provision initiatives: None Identified - 20.9 The Lowland Derbyshire Biodiversity Action Plan (2011-2020) holds all data on biodiversity and relates to combating the ecological issues in the area.
+This will be accompanied by a Species Action Plan to provide more guidance on local trends and distributions and actions to aid conservation. - 20.10 Derbyshire Wildlife Trust Living Landscape approach in the Derwent and Trent Valleys has identified areas of key habitat and species action as part of its strategic development plan. - 20.11 Non-developer funding sources: Derbyshire County Council - 20.12 Developer funding arrangements in place: Individual negotiations from planning applications in terms of Section 106 and CIL.